 Undertake further training in bush fire fighting, RFS systems, command and control, etc

-Additionally, the two Executive Supervisors attend regular coordination meetings with ESA
+Additionally, the two Executive Members attend regular coordination meetings with ESA

 MAPS works by developing partnerships and relationships with emergency management agencies and organisations.
 During deployment volunteers embed themselves within the operations section of the partnering organisation.
 They then seamlessly provide GIS and map production support during the emergency.
 This could be at any major emergency across Australia.